CoEDL/elpis-wiki/2019-ICLDC-Workshop-Steps.md

 OR

-2b) If you already have Docker installed and you want to run Elpis on your own computer, download and run the Elpis Docker image by running this command in a terminal: `docker run --rm -p 5000:5000/tcp coedl/elpis:icldc` and when it is running open `http://0.0.0.0:5000` in a browser.
+2b) If you already have Docker installed and you want to run Elpis on your own computer, download and run the Elpis Docker image by running this command in a terminal, `docker run --rm -p 5000:5000/tcp coedl/elpis:icldc` and when it is running open `http://0.0.0.0:5000` in a browser.

 ### 3) When Elpis starts it looks like this.